una-auxme/paf/doc/development/sprint_review_presentation.md

 ## 1. Group Presentations

-These technical presentations meant to present project progress from the sprint.
+These are technical presentations meant to present project progress from the sprint.
 Not every PR has to be presented, but **each students contribution should be presented**.

 **Structure of Presentation**: